BrandonHohn/BlenderImportExportTools/README.md

 Sometimes your meshes may have a pink texture issue.
 You can either reassign the texture, or attempt to recover the source texture though:
 File > External Data > Find Missing Files
 Whenever I have this issue, this fix immediately solves my issues.

+Sometimes the spacing is slightly off and creates an incomplete grid with some of the imported groups being slightly out of place.

+_Disclaimer_
+This project was created from start to end with prompt engineering as a test of an AI workflow.